Configuring for first use

 Compatibility

-Agents currently only support x86_64 bit Linux operating systems.
-Agents support Terraform versions 0.12 and above only.
+Agents support Terraform versions 0.12 and later only.
 Workspaces configured to use Terraform versions below 0.12 cannot select the agent-based execution mode.

 When running Terraform Enterprise, consult the release notes(opens in new tab) for agent version restrictions for your target Terraform Enterprise version and also the HashiCorp considerations for HCP Terraform agents on Terraform Enterprise(opens in new tab).